 An attorney can be very helpful during any stage of this process by answering your questions, helping you meet deadlines, and representing your interests against opposing counsel.

 Workplace injuries cause both physical and financial pain.
 Workers' compensation is designed to return you to work and to health, but you'll need to navigate deadlines and paperwork first.
-If you've suffered a workplace injury or illness, let an attorney familiar with Tennessee's workers' compensation laws provide a free claim evaluation on the strength of your case.
+If you've suffered a workplace injury or illness, let an injury attorney familiar with Tennessee's workers' compensation laws help you.

 Contact a qualified attorney.